-It seems difficult to perceive a genuine European identity among European citizens.
-The reason is simple: the missing aspect is the lack of loyalty and reciprocity relationship which are fundamental in the classic concept of “people”.
-The concept of “European people” can’t have the same meaning used for the national context, because the European identity can’t take in consideration just common principles and traditions between the European States.
+Nowadays, it seems difficult to perceive a genuine European identity among European citizens.
+The reason is simple: it lacks that relationship of fidelity and reciprocity indispensable for the classic concept of “people”.
+The concept of the ‘European people’ can’t have the same meaning used for the national context, because the European identity can’t take into consideration just common principles and traditions among the European States.

 Among the applicant Countries which aim to become member of the EU there are:

 The institutional organization of the European Union reflects the values upon which it was founded.
 Europe is an organization that wavers between a federation of states (such as the United States of America) and an intergovernmental organization (such as the United Nations).
 Unlike federations, the concept of ‘member’ is emphasized in Europe.
 The relations between the Member States and the EU are governed by treaties requiring a unanimous ratification.
 While it is true, in addition to some necessary cases, that the Member States delegate part of their sovereignty, it is also true that all Member States are given weight and that unanimity between states can block Europe.
 The transfer of sovereignty is therefore in favour of building common balances for which each Member State competes, together, to determine the rules.
 The current framework allowed to guarantee seventy years of unconditional peace on a continent that had always lived in war.

 The construction of a united Europe is based on ideals and objectives that are also recognized and shared by the Member States.
 Precisely because of the values in which the European Union is founded, the EU has a humanist vision and a social model shared by the vast majority of its citizens.
 These fundamental values include the achievement of lasting peace, unity, equality, freedom, security and solidarity.
 The Union is explicitly founded on the principles of freedom and democracy.